 * Christmas Island frigatebird is considered a vagrant in range state.

-Ramsar - Convention on Wetlands of International Importance especially as Waterfowl Habitat; EAAFP – East Asian Australasian Flyway Partnership.
+Ramsar - Convention on Wetlands of International Importance especially as Waterfowl Habitat; EAAFP – East Asian - Australasian Flyway Partnership.

 4.3 National legislation relevant to the Christmas Island frigatebird

 National legislation in Range States relevant to the Christmas Island frigatebird is detailed below.
 For convenience, in the following tables the four-letter abbreviation for Christmas Island frigatebird CIFB is used.